veebch/Bip39-Dice/README.md

 If you don't have an airgapped (permanently offline) machine, you could use [seedsigner](https://github.com/SeedSigner/seedsigner).

-For more information on how words become keys, see check: https://learnmeabitcoin.com/technical/mnemonic
+For more information on how words become seeds, see: https://learnmeabitcoin.com/technical/mnemonic

 ## Step 3: Receiving/ Sending Funds